PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

+LayoutAgent is a hybrid procedure that transforms the storyboard from CuratorAgent into a precise spatial layout.
+It operates in three phases: Phases 1 and 3 are procedural, computing the exact coordinates and dimensions $\{x, y, w, h\}$ for each element within a three-column grid (Figure~\ref{fig::layout}); Phase 2 invokes an LLM-based Balancer to optimize column utilization based on the spatial analysis from Phase 1.
+We use two key tools support this process: an element height estimation algorithm (Algorithm~\ref{alg:text_height_estimation}) for accurate vertical space allocation, and a CSS-like box model (Figure~\ref{fig::box_model}) for precise whitespace control in XML.

 While calculating the height for visual assets is straightforward due to their fixed aspect ratios, determining the height for textFrames is much more complex for \texttt{PPTX}.
 This challenge derives from a discrepancy between the \texttt{python-pptx} library, which acts as an XML editor, and the final rendering engine (e.g., Microsoft PowerPoint) that determines the actual appearance.
-To bridge this gap, we propose an estimation algorithm, which is detailed in Algorithm~\ref{alg:text_height_estimation}, to estimate the final rendered height accurately.
+To bridge this gap, we propose the estimation algorithm detailed in Algorithm~\ref{alg:text_height_estimation}.
 The algorithm first employs a binary search to identify the minimum text box height that avoids any font size reduction by the rendering engine.
 It then applies a corrective offset, calculated from the number of newline characters, to compensate for subtle deviations in the engine's behavior.

-Also, we treat white space as a critical design element that provides natural separation and serves as a visual pause for the reader.
-To fully control this design pattern, we implement a Python version of the CSS-like box model, as illustrated in Figure~\ref{fig::box_model}.
-In this way, every element, whether text, a figure, or a table, is encapsulated within a box model.
-The class allows for distinct `margin' and `padding' settings to enable fine-grained control over the spacing surrounding each element.
+To control whitespace precisely, we implement a CSS-like box model (Figure~\ref{fig::box_model}) that encapsulates every element with distinct `margin' and `padding' settings for fine-grained spacing control.
 This approach significantly narrows the layout capability gap that typically exists between automated HTML-based and PPTX-based layout generation methods.
+The prompts of LayoutAgent can be found in~\cref{fig::prompt_balancer_part1,fig::prompt_balancer_part2} in the supplementary material.